PL1521/RetroRampage/README.md

 **Objective**: Complete all levels by collecting all blue crystals on each level.
 For speedrunners, try to do so with the highest score possible.

-The user can perform the following movements:
+The user can perform the following movements:<br />
 **UP Arrow**: Move up one square<br />
 **DOWN Arrow**: Move down one square<br />
 **LEFT Arrow**: Move left one square<br />